Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/vocal-navigation.md

 ## Manage the vocalization order

-**Target&nbsp;:** everyone and in particular the visually impaired.
+**Target:** everyone and in particular the visually impaired.
-**When&nbsp;:** from design, and during development.
+**When:** from design, and during development.

-**Description&nbsp;:**
+**Description:**

-The focus order of the default screen reader depends on several parameters: the "logical" reading, from left to right and from top to bottom, and the reading of the xml (order of declaration of the elements).
+The focus order of the default screen reader depends on several parameters: the "logical" reading, from left to right and from top to bottom, and the reading of the <abbr>XML</abbr> (order of declaration of the elements).
 It is possible to redefine this reading order with two tools :

-- accessibilityTraversalAfter: takes an id in parameter and allows to specify to the view that it must be described by the accessibility after the view passed in parameter.
+- `accessibilityTraversalAfter`: takes an `id` in parameter and allows to specify to the view that it must be described by the accessibility API after the view was passed in parameter.
-- accessibilityTraversalBefore : takes an id in parameter and allows to specify to the view that it must be described by the accessibility before the view passed in parameter.
+- `accessibilityTraversalBefore`: takes an `id` in parameter and allows to specify to the view that it must be described by the accessibility API before the view is passed in parameter.

-Note: these attributes can be used directly in the xml but also in the code via the methods setAccessibilityTraversalAfter and setAccessibilityTraversalBefore.
+Note: these attributes can be used directly in the <abbr>XML</abbr> but also in the code via the `setAccessibilityTraversalAfter` and `setAccessibilityTraversalBefore` methods.
 These methods are available for any element that inherits from View.

-**Example&nbsp;:**
+**Example:**
 In this example, the default reading order is completely dependent on the order in which elements are declared.
 In this case: `vol+, vol-, 1, 2, 3, 4, 5, 6, 7, 8, 9, p+, p-, 0`.
 A more consistent reading order would be `1, 2, 3, 4, 5, 6, 7, 8, 9, 0, vol+, vol-, p+, p-`.
 <img src="../../../images/order.png" alt="example of reading order for a phone keypad" width="300" height="245">